 Get up close and personal while listening to an actor, designer, director, or other Festival luminary over lunch.
 Learn what goes into the production of a play from those close to the process—and ask questions you have always had.
 Each luncheon will feature different actors or company members.

-Curtain Call Luncheons are July 4, 11, 18, and 25 and August 1 at 11:45 a.m.
-They are in Southern Utah University's J. Rueben Clark, Jr. Alumni House on the northeast corner of 300 West and Center Street (just north and across the street from the Randall L. Jones Theatre).
+Curtain Call Luncheons are July 1, 11, 18, and 22 and August 1, 5, 12, 19, and 26; 11:45 a.m. to 1 p.m.; They are held in Southern Utah University's J. Rueben Clark, Jr. Alumni House on the northeast corner of 300 West and Center Street (just north and across the street from the Randall L. Jones Theatre).

 Tickets are $17.50 in advance and $20 at the door.
 Purchase tickets at the Ticket Office, 800-PLAYTIX.

-From 9 a.m. to 7 p.m., Randall L. Jones Theatre lawn.
+From 9 a.m. to 7 p.m.
+The location of this event is yet to be determined due to the construcation of the new Center for the Arts.
 Guild merchandise and food will be available, along with numerous craft vendor booths.

 More information on the Guild of the Utah Shakespeare Festival.